duncanmccoll/1-Website-everyday-for-100-days/README.md

-# 1 Website everyday for 100 days
+# 1 website everyday for 100 days

 I will be making one website everyday for 100 days, starting 28th of June 2017.